holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

  });
 ```

+(Note that currently you'll only ever see a system signal if you're using countersigning, which is [disabled by default](#unstable-features-removed-by-default).)

 ### Change in enum serialization

 The default serialization for unit-like enum variants has changed.
 Previously, they would look like this (JSON representation):